niiknow/anki-vietnam-ren/README.md

-# anki-vietnamchese
+# anki-vietnam-ren
-Learn Chinese as a Vietnamese with Anki
+Learn Chinese Mandarin as a Vietnamese with Anki